KeyPad717/KeyPad717/README.md

 - 👋 Hi, I’m @KeyPad717
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning c and c++
+- 🌱 I have a grip in C ,C++ ,Java and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me, mail me on keyurpadiya123@gmail.com